raulgotor/linkerscope/README.md

 - ...
 ```

-In order to use this file, invoke Linkerscope and specify the yaml map file as input:
+In order to use this file, invoke LinkerScope and specify the yaml map file as input:

 ```bash
 ./linkerscope.py -i memory_map.yaml -o memory_map.svg -c config.yaml